cyneck/cs422_hw/assignment9-Xingli-Li/homework9.md

 $x$  is the point in the i-th cluster.

 ```
 (b) is correct.
-According to the above formula, less dense regions means greater distance between adjacent points in the area，if the squared error is to be minimized, suppose the ci becomes smaller, (ci-x)^2 will change smaller and K will increase linearly.
+According to the above formula, less dense regions means greater distance between adjacent points in the area，if the squared error is to be minimized, suppose (ci-x)^2 change smaller, K will increase linearly.
 Less dense regions means need to reduce these points distance, and will need more centroids.
 ```

 ### 1.1-12